shagabutdinov/sublime-enhanced/readme-donations.md

 get more visitors:

-- $250 - your company name (or any message) and one line of text under it will be listed at the bottom of main page of each sublime-enhanced repository and to readme-keymap.md (those pages could be accessed quite often to see the keymaps)
+- $250 - your company name (or any message) and one line of text under it will be listed at the bottom of main page of sublime-enhanced repository (or any repository of sublime-enhanced on your choise)

 - $500 - bugfix request will be performed ASAP